taustation-fan/players-guide/taustation.md

 more difficult career tasks become achievable.
 In general, you should try career tasks where your success rate is higher than 50%.
-If your success rate is higher than 80% or 90%, you might try more difficult tasks (which are those further down the list).
+If your success rate is higher than 80% or 90%, you might try more difficult tasks (which are those further down the list), because they yield higher returns.

 Another factor in the success rate of career tasks is the maximum value of the stat that is tested.
 Training your strength makes it easier to